 U.S.A.
-Installations: Make all electrical connections in accordance with National Electrical Code (NEC) ANSI/NFPA 70 and any local codes or ordinances that might apply.
+Installations: Make all electrical connections in accordance with the current edition of the National Electrical Code (NEC) ANSI/NFPA 70 and any local codes or ordinances that might apply.

 Canadian Installations: Make all electrical connections in accordance with the current edition of the Canadian Electrical Code CSA C22.1 and any local codes or ordinances that might apply.